- To explain what is Chinese Astrology

 Yang Water/Ren 壬

 The third major element is the Earthly Branches aka the Chinese images/animals.
-It the most powerful.
+It is the most powerful.
 The 12 Branches are:

 Tiger/Yin 寅 Rabbit/Mao 卯 Dragon/Chen 辰 = Spring*